 The bill amends the Code of West Virginia to enhance the installation of broadband services, specifically addressing the pre-emption of local ordinances and private restrictions that may hinder such installations.
 It establishes that any political subdivision's ordinance related to broadband service is pre-empted to facilitate broadband installation.
 Furthermore, it prohibits any corporate or organizational policies, including those from Homeowners Associations, from regulating or preventing the exterior installation of necessary antennas and equipment for broadband deployment.

-Additionally, the bill introduces provisions for the installation of telecommunication facilities on properties with conservation easements.
-It states that conservation easement holders cannot unreasonably withhold permission for the installation of telecommunications infrastructure, provided it does not adversely affect the conservation values of the property.
-The bill outlines methods for securing permission, including through conservation easement language or court action, and clarifies that existing eminent domain rights for broadband providers remain intact.
+Additionally, the bill introduces provisions for the installation of telecommunications facilities on properties with conservation easements.
+It states that such installations, which include various telecommunications infrastructure, should not be unreasonably withheld by conservation easement holders, provided they do not adversely affect the conservation values of the property.
+The bill outlines methods for securing permission for installations, including through conservation easement language or court action.
+Importantly, it clarifies that the bill does not infringe upon existing eminent domain rights for broadband providers.

 Statutes affected: Introduced Version: 31G-6-1